Azure/azure-sphere-gallery/NativeBlink/README.md

 ### Expected support for the code

-This code is not formally maintained, but we will make a best effort to respond to/address any issues you encounter.
+There is no official support guarantee for this code, but we will make a best effort to respond to/address any issues you encounter.

 ### How to report an issue